Tejas-H5/Calculator/Readme.md

     }

     graph(funcs, 0, 1);

+- Graphing algorithm - add popping out an output to fullscreen view.
+Later

+- Theme.
+    - convert everything to dark theme
+    - Methods and function calls should have different syntax highlighting

 - A button to share a link to a computation.
 May run into a URL length limit but thats fine
 - A button next to an output to copy it to the clipboard